-2020 was a pretty crazy year, and we’re all looking for a fresh start in 2021 – and that starts at home!
+Planning a big Spring clean this year?
+Join the club!
 We’ve been spending more time indoors than ever, so it’s no surprise if mess, clutter, dust and dirt have been a constant battle this year.
 A big clean and tidy is the perfect way to start the new year.

-We’re not just talking about shoving stray items under the stairs or finally mopping up those Christmas wine stains – this is a top-to-toe revamp of your home.
+We’re not just talking about shoving stray items under the stairs or finally scrubbing away those Christmas wine stains – this is a top-to-toe revamp of your home.

-That might sound daunting, but we’re here to make things easy and help you navigate the four stages of a total New Year refresh: decluttering, cleaning, organising and styling.
+That might sound daunting, but we’re here to make things easy and help you navigate the four stages of a total Spring clean: decluttering, cleaning, organising and styling.
 Read on for our step-by-step guide to tidying away, cleaning out and styling up!

 Piles of paperwork, bags and shoes where they shouldn’t be, ironing not put away.
 Sound familiar?
 This is partly due to our busy lifestyles and ineffective storage, but a major problem is having too much stuff to start with.
 To shorten time spent cleaning and create harmony in your home – and head – you need to thin out your stuff.